TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Cost and Scholarships

-As stated earlier, ability to pay is (interestingly) not a determining factor in attending UWC.
+As stated earlier, the ability to pay is (interestingly) not a determining factor in attending UWC.
 In fact, UWC strives to meet 100% of each student’s financial needs through extensive scholarships (funded by philanthropists, government programs, and the fundraising efforts of National Committees).

 Benefits of a UWC Education